How To Check If You Have an Indictment (Official Indictment Search)

 There is more than one way to know how to check if you have an indictment, especially depending on the level of the charge.

-For example, some crimes are charged at the local level, while others are handled by federal jurisdiction (in that case it’s important to know how to find out if someone has a felony indictment).
+For example, some crimes are charged at the local level, while others are handled by federal jurisdiction (in that case it’s important to know how to search if someone has a felony indictment).

 Individuals will need to check court records at various levels to find indictments.